 The St. John Fisher College IRB conducts different levels of review depending on the type of research being proposed.
 Revised federal guidelines have established new exempt categories of research studies based on their risk profile.
 See descriptions of each level of review below.

-Your application is considered complete when you include all required supporting documents.
+Your application is considered complete when you include all required supporting documents in a single pdf.
 Common examples of required supporting documents include:

 - Consent form(s) (review the Consent Form Guidelines [pdf] first and then create any required consent forms using the appropriate templates available on the Documents and Forms page)